Logo link to homepage

 Report for Semeru

-Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG) reported that eruptive activity continued at Semeru during 25 September-1 October with multiple daily eruptive events recorded by the seismic network.
-Almost daily white-and-gray ash plumes that were sometimes dense rose 0.1-1 km m above the summit and drifted W, SW, and S; eruptive events were recorded during 7-8 October, but no emissions were observed.
+The Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG) reported that activity continued at Semeru during 18-24 June, often with multiple daily eruptive events recorded by the seismic network.
+White-and-gray ash plumes rose 400-1,200 m above the summit and drifted SW, N, and W; no plumes were visible on 22 and 24 June due to weather conditions.
 The Alert Level remained at 2 (the second lowest level on a scale of 1-4).
-The public was warned to stay at least 5 km away from the summit in all directions, 13 km from the summit to the SE, 500 m from the banks of the Kobokan drainage as far as 17 km from the summit, and to avoid other drainages including the Bang, Kembar, and Sat, due to lahar, avalanche, and pyroclastic flow hazards.
+The public was warned to stay at least 3 km away from the summit in all directions, 8 km from the summit to the SE, 500 m from the banks of the Kobokan drainage as far as 13 km from the summit, and to avoid other drainages including the Bang, Kembar, and Sat, due to lahar, avalanche, and pyroclastic flow hazards.

 Source: Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG, also known as CVGHM)